abbyle269/UK-Housing-Price-Analysis/README.md

 ###

-<p align="left">Note: with folder has big size files such as CSV, etc you need to zip the whole folder into 1 Zip folder, if not you can’t upload it to Github and will get the narrow folder after uploading.</p>
+<p align="left"> ⚠️ Note: with folder has big size files such as CSV, etc you need to zip the whole folder into 1 Zip folder, if not you can’t upload it to Github and will get the narrow folder after uploading.</p>

 ###

-<h5 align="left">Step 6</h5>
++ <h5 align="left">Step 6</h5>

 ###